-People practice running for general fitness, weight loss, youngsters do it for school, college and university competitions.
+People practice running for general fitness, weight loss, youngsters do it for school, college, and university competitions.
 People looking for employment in armed forces and police also do a lot of running as it is a part of “Physical Efficiency and Endurance Tests”.

 E-CYCLING: It is motor-assisted cycling, with the advantage of adjusting the motor assistance according to will, requirement, and comfort.
-E-bikes employ electricity powered motors that generally give a rotating torque of 50-newton meters.
+E-bikes employ electricity-powered motors that generally give a rotating torque of 50-newton meters.

-This torque is extremely useful when you start riding e-bike (at an initial stage), or when you have to ride uphill.
+This torque is extremely useful when you start riding an e-bike (at an initial stage), or when you have to ride uphill.
 Thus e-cycling is well suited for people who have just started with their fitness regime.
-Thus cycling with e-bikes helps to prevent excess initial fatigue due to physical activity and thus keeps riders happy, motivated and goal-oriented.
+Thus cycling with e-bikes helps to prevent excess initial fatigue due to physical activity and thus keeps riders happy, motivated, and goal-oriented.

-Doctors highly recommend a simple and moderate exercise for people suffering from these ailments.
+Doctors highly recommend simple and moderate exercise for people suffering from these ailments.
 In these types of cases e-cycling rules.